 - Seal Bay Conservation Park – Guided tours provide visitors with an exclusive opportunity to observe Australian sea lions in their natural environment of sand dunes, beach and ocean with an expert guide at your side.
 There is also a self-guiding boardwalk and lookout area, souvenir shop, interpretive centre and restrooms.

 - Flinders Chase National Park – Some of Kangaroo Island’s best attractions can be found in Flinders Chase National Park, from abundant wildlife, amazing walking and hiking trails, to the wind-sculpted boulders of Remarkable Rocks, Admirals Arch and Cape du Coeudic Lighthouse and Cottages.
+The Kangaroo Island Wilderness Trail encompasses new and upgraded trails through Flinders Chase National Park, Kelly Hill Conservation Park and the Cape Bouguer Wilderness Protection Area.
+Along with encounters with some of the island's most unique wildlife, the trail provides access to the iconic attractions of Remarkable Rocks, Admirals Arch, Weirs Cove, Hanson Bay and Kelly Hill Caves.
 Visit the Flinders Chase Visitor Centre & Café to see the life-size mega fauna displays and a Fossil Dig Pit for the kids.
 A souvenir shop and restrooms are also available.